awsdocs/aws-cli-user-guide/doc_source/cli-configure-metadata.md

 credential_source = Ec2InstanceMetadata
 ```

-You can set the Region and default output format by running `aws configure` without specifying credentials by pressing **Enter** twice to skip the first two prompts\.
+To set the Region and default output format by running `aws configure` without specifying credentials, press **Enter** twice to skip the first two prompts\.

 ```
 $ aws configure